 We’ll be preparing a proper report about this as soon as we can manage and I’ll be focusing in greater detail on selected aspects of the history of slip stitch fabric and its structural classification, in separate posts.

 Anne and I proceeded from Basel to Copenhagen where we both gave presentations at a conference earlier this week on Current Research in Textile Archaeology along the Nile.
 My presentation is available here, starting at the 19’04” mark, and includes illustrations and commentary specific to the sock and pouch, as well as other evidence of early slip stitch crochet.
-(There are a number of options for displaying the presentation and selecting “Display” is preferable to the default “Slides.”
+(There are a number of options for displaying the presentation and selecting “Slides” is preferable to the default “Screen.”
 What may seem to be an inordinate amount of hand-waving is an unfortunate consequence of the camera angle.)
 Anne’s presentation places the Basel objects in a far broader context of simple and compound nalbinding, and is located here.